 - Holding the bar with an alternate grip, stand upright in the normal position.

-- Push your hips backward and lower the weight down until the bar at your shin height.
-You can slightly bend your knees but not like standard deadlift.
+- Push your hips backward and lower the weight down until the bar is at your shin height.
+You can slightly bend your knees but not like the standard deadlift.

-- Extend your hips entirely to return in the starting position.
+- Extend your hips entirely to return to the starting position.
 It’s your one rep.

 - Do three to four sets of 5 to 6 reps each.